Mantra marga: History

 The term Mantra marga means the entire Tantric paradigm of ritual worship and meditation.
 Clear evidences say that Mantra marga became popular in the end of the 6th century CE.
 South Indian Agamas are believed to be composed no later than 5th century CE.
 "Nisvasa" series of Agamas has been composed initially in the Mantra margic treatise between 450 - 500 CE.

 Mantra margic texts describe the construction of temples, ruling of the countries in Shaivite supervising, and social and spiritual responsibility in Shaivite perspectives.
 They swear reciting mantras can be used to control the thread of enemies and natural catastrophes.
-Mantra marga spread vigorously until the 11th century CE and cause the establishment of great empires even in south-east Asia such as Anghor and Majapahit.
+Mantra marga spread vigorously until the 11th century CE and cause the establishment of great empires even in south-east Asia such as Angkor Khmer Empire and Majapahit.